By Anna Gay on | No Comments

 In order to achieve sharp focus on your images, you can set the focusing mode on your lens to manual focus.
-Manual focus is not ideal for all situations, but if you have a subject that is relatively still, you can use this mode to achieve sharp focus.
-Below are examples of a few scenarios where manual can work to your advantage, and why it can be so effective.
-First, though, let’s look at how to set your lens:
+Manual focus is not ideal for ALL situations, but if you have a subject that is relatively still, you can use this mode to achieve tack sharp focus.

-The component in the above image labeled “Focusing Ring” is just that – a ring on the outside of your lens which turns clockwise and counterclockwise to focus.
+The component in the image below labeled “Focusing Ring” is just that – a ring on the outside of your lens which turns clockwise and counterclockwise to focus.

 Manual focus is absolutely perfect for macro photography.
 Since macro photography tends to be still life, you will have plenty of time to compose your shot and get your focus just right.

 Landscape photography is another great opportunity to play with manual focus, and if you are using a tripod, even better.
 Using a tripod ensures that your focus will stay locked in place when you press the shutter.

 Manual focus can feel a bit tricky and time-consuming at first.
 But I guarantee that with just a little bit of patience and practice, you will be hooked on the razor-sharp results.